Profession: British Prime Minister

 - 1809-10-04 Spencer Perceval becomes Prime Minister of the United Kingdom after William Cavendish-Bentinck, Duke of Portland retires due to ill health

 - 1812-05-11 British Prime Minister Spencer Perceval is assassinated by John Bellingham in the lobby of the House of Commons, London.
-Ironically, descendants of both later elected to Parliament at the same time.
+Ironically, descendants of both later stand for the same seat in Parliament at the same time but neither win.

 - 1812-06-08 Robert Jenkinson becomes Prime Minister of the United Kingdom after Spencer Perceval's assassination